palantir/atlasdb/html/_sources/configuration/internal_schemas.rst.txt

 - ``eventualTransactionsSchemaVersion`` which should change to the target version after the intention to upgrade the transactions schema version has been installed by the coordination service.
 Note that the AtlasDB timestamp still needs to progress to the point where the new version actually comes into effect.
+- ``currentTransactionsSchemaVersion`` which, at the time the metric measurement was taken, yields the schema version at a fresh timestamp.
+Note that this value may be cached (by default for up to 10 seconds) and metrics readings may only be taken at an interval, so it may be slightly out of sync, though it should be close.

+The AtlasDB ``CoordinationStore``, ``CoordinationService`` and ``TransactionService`` interfaces are also instrumented with standard histograms for endpoint call rates and service times.
+Also, if using Cassandra KVS, it may be useful to consider Cassandra metrics for the ``_coordination`` table.